Skip to content

 PM Takeaways

-This article walks through the classification structure as defined in the Act, covers the Article 6(3) downward self-classification mechanism that the original tier descriptions usually omit, explains the profiling override that closes the most common compliance gap, and maps classification outcomes to project planning decisions.
+This article walks through the classification structure, covers the Article 6(3) downward self-classification mechanism that most tier summaries omit, explains the profiling override that closes the most common compliance gap, and maps classification outcomes to project planning decisions.

 The Four-Tier Classification Structure